aosabook/500lines/pedometer/chapter.md

 ### Low-pass Filtering

 Let's start with the last method in our class, `chebyshev_filter`.
 This method implements the low-pass filter.
-We'll see it used twice in this class, the first time when we low-pass filter the combined input format during the parsing to the standard format, and the second time when we low-pass filter the dot product output to smooth out our data series.
+We'll see it used twice in this class, the first time when we low-pass filter the combined input format during the parsing to the standard format, and the second time when we low-pass filter the dot product output to smooth out our time series.

-`chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array containing the data series we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points as values.
+`chebyshev_filter` takes two parameters: `input_data` and `coefficients`. `input_data` is an array containing the time series we want passed through the filter. `coefficients` is a hash with two keys, `alpha` and `beta`, each containing an array with three numerical data points as values.
 Note the constants `GRAVITY_COEFF` and `SMOOTHING_COEFF` at the top of the class.
 These will be the hashes we'll pass to the `coefficients` parameter.

 TODO: Talk about choosing these specific coefficients?

-The `chebyshev_filter` method returns an array containing the resulting data series.
+The `chebyshev_filter` method returns an array containing the resulting time series.

 We implement the low-pass filter in code by first instantiating an `output_data` array with zeros at index 0 and 1, so that the equation has inital values to work with.
-Then, we loop through the remaining indeces of the `input_data` data series, apply the formula at each turn, and append the result to `output_data`, returning `output_data` when the loop is complete.
+Then, we loop through the remaining indeces of the `input_data` time series, apply the formula at each turn, and append the result to `output_data`, returning `output_data` when the loop is complete.

 The `chebyshev_filter` method is another example of *separation of concerns*.
 Since we know we'll need to implement a low-pass filter more than once in our code, we leave the knowledge of how to do that in one method only.
 The rest of our code need only know how to call the method and pass in the appropriate `coefficients` for the `input_data` it needs filtered.
 If there is ever a bug in the filtering code, we only need to fix it in the `chebyshev_filter` method.